TAtnip/portfolio/README.md

 # Project List
 Visit the README on each individual project for a full summary of each project.

+## Project Performance-main/capstoneProject - Full Stack Django-React Application
+JavaScript, CSS, Python
+Django, React, PostgreSQL, JWT Authentication, Chart.js

+A complete web application which provides users both the ability to track fitness metrics as well as create their own customizable data visualizations.
+This application is focused towards the elite level athlete who requires individualized, detailed programming to continue to make adaptations and achieve their fitness goals.
+Using Chart.js, the athlete is given the tools necessary to analyze their progress and develop inferences based on their performance and program.

+A Django backend API is implemented served by a PostgreSQL database to handle data requests and retrieval.
+JWT authentication is implemented to handle secure data authentication and authorization.

 ## Natural Language Processing of Clinician Evaluations - Complete Data Engineering, Data Science, Data Analysis Project
 Python, Spark SQL \
 Microsoft Fabric, Synapse Data Engineering & Data Science, Azure, MLFlow, PowerBI, Spark